WELCOME TO MANTA RAY CLASS (YEAR 4)!

 Here you can find out important information about the class and what we are up to at the moment!

-This term, our indoor PE lesson will be Dance on a Wednesday afternoon.
-We will be having a visiting tennis coach in to help develop our tennis skills on Friday afternoons.
-Please ensure you have suitable PE kit in school.
+This term, we will be having visiting sports coaches in to help us learn how to play cricket on a Tuesday afternoon and hone our tennis skills on a Wednesday morning!
+Please ensure you have suitable PE kit in school for these lessons.

 This is generally set on a Friday and due in the following Thursday.
 Typically, this will include a list of spellings to learn, a Maths and Literacy task and times tables to practise.
 If you have any difficulties with homework, please let Miss Lailey know before it is due in.